IP-CAM/Marvel-module-for-Opencart-v.2.3.x/README.md

 # opencart-marvel-module
-Интеграция opencart с сервисом дистрибьюции marvel.ru
+Integration of opencart with the marvel.ru distribution service